YassineGallaoui/searchandbuy/README.md

 ## Project Description

-This is a university project, made for the course "web applications & cloud", in 2018/19.
+This is a university project, made for the course "web applications & cloud" in university of Milan (Italy), in 2018/19.

 It is a super basic implementation of an e-commerce, using only html, css and javascript.